Alexander Mackendrick

-Alexander Mackendrick (September 8, 1912 – December 22, 1993) was an American-born director and professor, long based in Scotland.
-He was born in Boston, Massachusetts, and later moved to Scotland.
+Alexander Mackendrick (September 8, 1912 – December 22, 1993) was an American-born Scottish film director and screenwriter.
+He directed nine feature films between 1949 and 1967, before retiring from filmmaking to become an influential professor at the California Institute of the Arts.

+Born to Scottish immigrant parents in Boston, he was raised in Glasgow from the age of six.
 He began making television commercials before moving into post-production editing and directing films, most notably for Ealing Studios where his films include Whisky Galore!
-(1949), The Man in the White Suit (1951), The Maggie (1954), and The Ladykillers (1955).
+(1949), The Man in the White Suit (1951) - which earned him an Oscar nomination for Best Screenplay, The Maggie (1954), and The Ladykillers (1955).

-After his first American film Sweet Smell of Success (1957), his career as a director declined and he became Dean of the CalArts School of Film/Video in California.
-He was the cousin of Scottish writer Roger MacDougall.